c0dehamster/todo-app/README.md

 ### What I learned

-To complete this project, I learned about derived stores which came handy for displaying filtered lists of todos.
+To complete this project, I learned about derived stores which were useful for displaying filtered lists of todos.
 I also attempted the bonus challenge to make the list sortable and got approximately halfway through.
 I learned about svelte-dnd-action library which seems to cover most use cases for drag-and-drop components.
 I expect it to be useful in later projects.

 Everything else in the challenge was mostly familiar to me.
-A lot of code is actually re-used from my orevious projects with little to no alterations.
+A lot of code is actually re-used from my previous projects with little to no alterations.

 ### Continued development

-I cannot say I am satisfied with my result.
-While saving re-ordered todos and filtering tasks based on their completeness work by themselves, I haven't found a way to use them together.
-The challenge does not specify how the full list should behave when a filtered sub-list is re-ordered and I couldn't figure it out on my own.
+I cannot say I am fully satisfied with my result.
+While saving reordered todos and filtering tasks based on their completeness worked by themselves, I haven't found a way to use them together.
+The challenge does not specify how the full list should change when a filtered sub-list is reordered and I couldn't figure it out on my own.

 ### Useful resources